mattkersley/mattkersley.github.io/_posts/2016-01-19-vouching-for-no-slouching.md

 Read about my first working week being a "stand up guy".

 **TL;DR (lazy douchébag version):**
-Standing desks are ace, get one, but beware the drawbacks.
+Standing desks are ace, get one, but beware the drawbacks & hidden cost.

 ## “Exercise your back”…